EmanuelButoiGit/football-simulator/README.md

 # Reinforcement learning

-For better AI, you could use Reinforcement Learning for the agent.
+For better AI, you could use Reinforcement Learning to generate a brain model that could be used for the players, for the AI agents.

 <p align="center">
   <img src="https://github.com/EmanuelButoiGit/football-simulator/assets/72088440/fb439a57-ad01-4cbc-8e1a-7ed1560676e0" width="45%" alt=Training" />